Journal of Geophysical Research

 Digital USD Citation

 Sheehan, D. P.; Koslover, R.; and McWilliams, R., "Laboratory Simulations of Suprauroral Mechanisms Leading to Perpendicular Ion Heating and Conic Formation" (1991).
-Physics and Biophysics: Faculty Publications.
+Physics and Biophysics: Faculty Scholarship.
 13.